technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 5/Lab 5 - Build an agent flow with natural language.md

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image3.png)

-5. Review the apps and services that Copilot connected to your flow.
+5. Review the connections that Copilot connected to your flow.
 A green checkmark indicates that the connection is successful.
     Select **Create**.